Locally Typical Sampling: Experiments

 \subsection{Setup}

-\paragraph{Models and Data.} We use the \href{https://huggingface.co/}{Hugging Face} framework \cite{wolf-etal-2020-transformers} for reproducibility, employing their implementations of nucleus, top-$k$ and temperature sampling and beam search.
-We rely on the implementation of Mirostat provided by the authors.\footnote{\url{https://github.com/basusourya/mirostat}} For story generation, we fine-tune the medium and large versions of GPT-2 (\citealt{radford_language_nodate}; from checkpoints made available by OpenAI) on the \textsc{WritingPrompts} dataset \cite{fan_hierarchical_2018}.
-We use the medium checkpoint, albeit fine-tuned on \textsc{WikiText-103} \cite{merity_pointer_2016} to produce the data used in \cref{fig:reference_eps}.
-For abstractive summarization, we use BART \cite{lewis_bart_2019} fine-tuned on the \textsc{CNN/DailyMail} dataset \cite{nallapati-etal-2016-abstractive}.\footnote{As we are interested in getting as close an estimate of $\emp$ as possible with our models $\model$, all fine-tuning is done \emph{without} label-smoothing.}\clara{talk about implications of label smoothing?}\tiago{Could be interesting.
-You mean such that it smooths the distribution?
-Or what?} All reported metrics are computed on the respective test sets.
+\paragraph{Models and Data.} We use the \href{https://huggingface.co/}{Hugging Face} framework \cite{wolf-etal-2020-transformers} for reproducibility, employing their implementations of nucleus, top-$k$, temperature sampling and beam search.
+We rely on the \href{https://github.com/basusourya/mirostat}{implementation} of Mirostat provided by its authors.
+For story generation, we finetune the medium and large versions of GPT-2 \citep{radford_language_nodate} from checkpoints made available by OpenAI on the \textsc{WritingPrompts} dataset \cite{fan_hierarchical_2018}.
+We use the medium checkpoint finetuned on \textsc{WikiText-103} \cite{merity_pointer_2016} to produce the data used in \cref{fig:reference_eps}.
+For abstractive summarization, we use BART \cite{lewis_bart_2019} finetuned on the \textsc{CNN/DailyMail} dataset \cite{nallapati-etal-2016-abstractive}.\footnote{As we are interested in getting as close an estimate of $\emp$ as possible with our models $\model$, all fine-tuning is done \emph{without} label-smoothing.
+Note that label-smoothing may also artificially inflate conditional entropy estimates, as it pushes the learned distribution towards the most entropic distribution: the uniform distribution \cite{confidence_penalty}.} All reported metrics are computed on the respective test sets.

-\paragraph{Hyperparameters} In a preliminary hyperparameter sweep using \textsc{Mauve}\footnote{We use the default settings given by the authors for all \textsc{Mauve} computations, albeit we employ different LMs in our parameter sweep vs. reported results (standard GPT-2 vs. GPT-2 large, respectively) to reduce bias in the final results.} \cite{pillutla2021mauve}, we found $k=30,40$, $n=0.9,0.95$ and $\tau = 3.0$ to perform best for top-$k$ sampling, nucleus sampling and Mirostat, respectively.
-For typical sampling, we found $\tau=0.2,\tau=0.95$ to provide the best results for story generation and abstractive summarization, respectively.
+\paragraph{Hyperparameters.} In a preliminary hyperparameter sweep using \textsc{Mauve}\footnote{We use the default settings given by the authors for all \textsc{Mauve} computations, albeit we employ different LMs in our parameter sweep vs. reported results (standard GPT-2 vs. GPT-2 large, respectively) to reduce bias in the final results.
+Notably, \textsc{Mauve} presents similar performances when used with these two pretrained LMs \citep{pimentel2022cluster}.} \cite{pillutla2021mauve}, we found $k=\{30,40$\}, $\eta=\{0.9,0.95\}$ and $\tau = 3.0$ to be the best performing hyperparameters for top-$k$ sampling, nucleus sampling and Mirostat, respectively.
+For locally typical sampling, we found $\tau=0.2,\tau=0.95$ to provide the best results for story generation and abstractive summarization, respectively.
 Standard values according to the literature for other hyperparameters (i.e., for beam search and temperature sampling) were employed.
-We use these hyperparameter values in our human evaluations and in computation of automatic metrics.
+We use these values in our human evaluations and in computation of automatic metrics.\looseness=-1